nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

  | `view o` | Show all overdue task.
 [done](#marking-a-task-as-completed) | `done INDEX|NAME`| Mark a task as completed.
 [find](#finding-for-tasks) | `find [KEYWORDS..]`| Search for tasks with details associating with the keywords.
+ | `find \mMM-YYYY`| Search for tasks belonging to a particular month and year, both start and end.
  | `find \yYYYY`| Search for tasks belonging to a particular year, both start and end.
- | `find \mMM`| Search for tasks belonging to a particular month, both start and end.
  | `find\hHHMM`| Search for tasks belonging to a particular time, both start and end.
 [clear](#clearing-of-completed-tasks) | `clear` | Clear all completed tasks.
 [toggle](#toggle-google-calender) | `toggle` | Toggle Google Calender.